Please note: Guided tours are temporarily on hiatus.

 Stop 3: Druid Theatre & Hollywood 2400 Block of University Blvd.

 The Civil Rights Act of 1964 ended legal segregation in all public places, including movie theaters.
 Previously blacks were barred from entering theaters or forced to use separate entrances and sit in the balcony.
 The other option was to attend all-black theaters.
 Tuscaloosa was no exception.
-The Druid Theater and the Barna Theatre served white […]
+The Druid Theater and the Bama Theatre served white […]

 Stop 4: The Mob at the Flagpole 2420 University Blvd.